 Recipe for Rava dosa or Indian Crepe of South Indiaingredients

 1 green chili finely chopped

 1 tbsp chopped coriander leaves

 Oil or ghee for roasting the dosa

-Mix the rava, rice flour, all purpose flour, green chilies, cumin seeds, onion, coriander leaves, salt in a bowl.
+Mix the rava, rice flour, all-purpose flour, green chillies, cumin seeds, onion, coriander leaves, salt in a bowl.

-Buttermilk – whisk 3 to 4 tbsp of yogurt in 2 cups of water
+Buttermilk – whisk 3 to 4 tbsp of yoghurt in 2 cups of water

 Add the buttermilk and make a thin batter without any lumps.
 The batter should not be thick or of medium consistency.
 Keep aside for 20 to 30 minutes.